asnt/eccv2020-sharp-workshop/doc/dataset_3dbodytex2.md

 - The ground truth is `Yf`.
 - The partial scans are generated from `Ys`.
-- The 3D landmarks are provided at training only, not at evaluation time.
+- The 3D landmarks are provided at training time only, not at evaluation time.

 ## Detailed description and statistics